-Accredited as an NCFE Level 2 Award, the Coastal Activity Leader Training course is designed to inspire students to lead groups of children, young people and adults in the coastal environment.
-Participants will complete the course feeling confident in the exploration, discovery and conservation of the wild marine environment.
+Accredited as an NCFE Level 2 Award, Coastal Activity Leader Training is a course designed to inspire students to lead groups of children, young people and adults in the coastal environment.
+Participants who complete the course will be given the skills to feel confident in the exploration, discovery and conservation of the wild marine environment.

 During the course students will gain coastal bushcraft skills, increase their coastal naturalist knowledge, discover new seashore activities and learn the basic health and safety requirements required to lead groups and outdoor learning sessions in this unique and dynamic environment.

 A limited number of EarlyBird places are available on CALT courses, with a 10% Discount, until the end of January.
 This is on a first-come first-served basis.

 Coastal Activity Leader students will learn the legal roles and requirements of leading outdoor learning sessions with groups of both adults and children in a coastal environment, in addition to:

 - How to identify seaweeds and their uses

 - Learning to survey for cetaceans (dolphins, whales and porpoises)

 - Confidence in leading outdoor activity sessions in coastal environments

 - Be able to inspire different groups with appropriate coastal education games